 The mandala is an ancient and holy art form passed down for generations.
 Through the use of sacred geometry the creator of the mandala can bring forth a feeling of contentment, happiness, a certain wholeness and a closeness to God or their gods.
 This is something to keep in mind as you learn how to make a mandala.
 This is the first step to an accurate rendition of what you have in mind for the mandala.
+Creating a mandala, like creating any form of art or craft, is very therapeutic.

 The center of the mandala is the home for your deity.
 It represents the center of the universe, the creation point of our world, the essence of life and the heart of Buddha.
 For a Buddhist monk to be able to create a mandala he partakes upon a learning journey in which he can learn about the symbolisms, colors and types of mandalas before he creates his first one.